3 Mistakes Business Owners Make When Hiring a CFO

 • Access to a wider pool of candidates: By opening up the position to part-time and flexible candidates, you'll have a wider pool of talent to choose from.

-Another common mistake is to hire an FD when you actually need the skills of a financial controller (FC) or finance manager (FM).
+Another common mistake is to hire an CFO when you actually need the skills of a financial controller (FC) or finance manager (FM).
 While there is some overlap between these roles, there are also some key differences.

 • An FC is responsible for the day-to-day management of a company's finances.
 This includes tasks such as accounts payable and receivable, payroll, and financial reporting.